 To minimize the potential risks of benzo detox and withdrawal, a trained detox team, either at a detox facility or a benzo detox at home, will manage the process by gradually stepping down the benzo dosing until the person is eventually weaned off the drug.
-The detox professionals will provide the necessary medical support for minimizing discomfort, as well as psychological support.
+Additionally, the detox professionals will provide the necessary medical support for minimizing discomfort and psychological support.

 What are the Benefits of At-Home Detox?